mongodb/specifications/source/retryable-writes/retryable-writes.rst

 increasing transaction number for each server session used by a ClientSession object.
-Drivers that pool server sessions MUST preserve the transaction number when reusing a server session from the pool with a new ClientSession (this can be tracked as another property on the driver’s object for the server session).
+Drivers that pool server sessions MUST preserve the transaction number when reusing a server session from the pool with a new ClientSession (this can be tracked as another property on the driver's object for the server session).

 Drivers MUST ensure that each retryable write command specifies a transaction number larger than any previously used transaction number for its session ID.